-Label Description Port The switch port number to which the following settings will be applied.
-OLOT D. I The current STP port role of the CIST port.
-The values include: CIST Role AlternatePort, BackupPort, RootPort, and DesignatedPort.
+Label Description Port The switch port number to which the following settings will be FOIL applied.
+CIST Role The current STP port role of the CIST port.
+The values include: AlternatePort, BackupPort, RootPort, and DesignatedPort.
 State The current STP port state of the CIST port.
-The values include: Blocking, Learning, and Forwarding.
+The values include: Sidle Blocking, Learning, and Forwarding.
 Uptime The time since the bridge port is last initialized Refresh Click to refresh the page immediately.
-Auto-refresh Check this box to enable an automatic refresh of the page at regular intervals.
+Auto-refresh Check this box to enable an automatic refresh of the page at Auto-reiresh regular intervals.